+Resanding with Polymeric sand marks the end of an era at Birdz of a Feather.
 All good things must come to an end; nothing lasts forever.
-Today that sentiment is twofold: we’ve updated our logo and are replacing the sand in our front walkway!
+Today that sentiment is twofold: we’ve updated our logo and are replacing the polymeric sand in our front walkway!

 After noticing some weeds starting to take hold in the joints between our pavers and some erosion over the years, it was time for joint replacement with new Polymeric sand.

-The bag you see above was left over from when we initially sanded the walkway 11 years ago.
+The bag you see above was left over from our initial sanding of the walkway 11 years ago.
 We kept it for touchups which we never had to do!
-It’s incredible that it lasted as long as it did.
+For it to last as long as it did is incredible.
 I’m not sure if that’s the norm, but if you have used Polymeric sand, leave us a comment to let us know what your own experience with longevity has been!
 Keeping the bag in a tight air-sealed container will help it last (if you don’t keep it air tight it will get clumpy and be unusable).

-Hubs used the old product and was almost finished the walkway when he ran out of sand!
-He had to run out in the middle of the job to find a replacement (the one we originally used was discontinued)!
+Hubs used the old product and the walkway was just about done when he ran out of sand!
+He had to run out in the middle of the job to find a replacement (the one we originally used was no longer available)!

 When Hubs got home with the new product, I immediately disliked it – from the dark colour to its performance (more about that later).
 Hubs had to remove all the sand and start all over again.
 Don’t you hate when a product you LOVE is no longer available?